calam1/istio_circuit_breaker/README.md

 # server
 docker build -t py_server --file Dockerfile_server .

+# server_502 - this server will be used in later demonstrations but mind as well build it out for now
+docker build -t py_server502 --file Dockerfile_server_502 .

-# server_503 - this server will be used in later demonstrations but mind as well build it out for now
+# server_200 - this server will be used in later demonstrations but mind as well build it out for now
-docker build -t py_server503 --file Dockerfile_server_503 .
+docker build -t py_server200 --file Dockerfile_server_200 .

 # client
 docker build -t py_client --file Dockerfile_client .